News

 If so, The Plainsman Museum is the place for you.

-The Plainsman Museum is the museum of Hamilton County and showcases many county artifacts including: an old time boardwalk, examples of native american craftsmanship, military memorabilia, a one room schoolhouse, a blacksmith shop, historical agriculture equipment in the the Wesley Huenefeld Agricultural Building, and the home of Civil War hero General Delevan and Lana Bates.
+The Plainsman Museum is the museum of Hamilton County and showcases many county artifacts including: an old time boardwalk, examples of Native American craftsmanship, military memorabilia, a one room schoolhouse, a blacksmith shop, historical agriculture equipment in the Wesley Huenefeld Agricultural Building, and the home of Civil War hero General Delevan and Lana Bates.

 It can be hard to picture what our county looked like 150 years ago, as 90% of county is now farmland.
-But, thanks to the Prairie Plains Institute located in Aurora, these natural landscapes are beautifully preserved in swaths of land available for exploration and enjoyment.
+But, thanks to the Prairie Plains Resource Institute located in Aurora, these natural landscapes are beautifully preserved in swaths of land available for exploration and enjoyment in Hamilton County.
+The office is located in Aurora, but the natural land, Gjerloff Prairie and Sherman Ranch are outside of Aurora.

 The easiest way to get small taste of natural prairie is by walking the Lincoln Creek Prairie and Trail.
 The trail connects with Streeter Park, making it the perfect 20-minute morning walk.